HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/dataAccess/contacts.md

 4. Set the URL as {% raw %}`{{HOST}}/document?dataSource=customers`{% endraw %}.
 5. Set the headers for **Authorization** and **Content-Type**.
 6. On the **Body** tab change the type to `Raw` and also change the type from `Text` to `JSON`.
-7. Set the request body content as below, setting the `customerUNID` field to the `parentUNID` collection variable set when you created a customer:
+7. Set the request body content as below:
     {% raw %}
     ~~~json
     {